devopsdays/devopsdays-theme/exampleSite/utilities/README.md

 Guidelines regarding sponsor logo files and formatting:

-* The dimensions of the image file must be 200px square.
+* The dimensions of the image file must be at least 200px wide.
 * The background must be either white or transparent.

 All logos will be resized at release time, to 200px wide.
 Versions for high-density display (ex.
 Retina) will also be created.
 It is recommended that you do not use a sponsor logo that is smaller than 200px wide to keep from quality degradation at resize time.

 ## Team members

 See the example team members listed in the generated data file.
 You can now add additional fields for each team member, as well as a photo.
-The photo must be in JPG format, and should be 300px x 300px.
+The photo must be in JPG format, and should be a minimum 300px x 300px, but optimially 600px x 600px.
 These images are located in the `static/events/YYYY-CITY/organizers` directory.

 ## Social sharing image